buildbot/buildbot/master/docs/manual/cfg-workers-docker.rst

     the base worker configuration, including a custom buildbot.tac, which takes environment variables into account for setting the correct worker name, and connect to the correct master.

 ``pythonnode_worker``
-    a worker with python and node installed, which demonstrate how to reuse the base worker to create variations of build environments.
+    a worker with Python and node installed, which demonstrate how to reuse the base worker to create variations of build environments.

 The master setups several environment variables before starting the workers: